 Next up I had a go at a homemade Jammie Dodger recipe.

 Now although I do like a Jammie Dodger in real life, I do find they can sometimes be a bit MUCH.
 Do you know what I mean?
 They’re pretty thick and full on.
 (Like some boyfriends I’ve had.)
 For my homemade Jammie Dodger recipe then I wanted to make something a little bit more delicate, so I used a simple shortbread style recipe for the biscuits and made them thinner than regular Jammie Dodgers.

 The key obviously to making them look like Jammie Dodgers is the little cut out heart.
 Rather surprisingly, we already had one of these, as part of a set of cutters we have for Fimo.
 This is the set we have if you want to get your own.

-Here’s what you need then to make your own Jammie Dodgers:
+Here’s what you need then to make my homemade jammie dodger recipe:

 - 100g salted butter

 - 60g caster sugar

 - 150g plain flour

 These quantities made 15 Jammie Dodgers for me, so scale up or down depending on how greedy you are.

 To make you own homemade Jammie Dodgers, start by creaming together the sugar and butter.
 Add in the egg yolk and vanilla, and then finally the flour to form a dough.
 Wrap this up in some cling film and chill for a while in the fridge – my dough was in the fridge for about an hour.